Via-ai-inc/via-cc-plugin-marketplace/via-cc-plugin/commands/index.md

 # Locate the installed plugin script
 PLUGIN_SCRIPT=$(find ~/.claude/plugins/cache/via-plugins-marketplace-for-claude-code/via-cc-plugin -type f -name "index-repository.sh" | head -1)

-# Run with the provided arguments
+# Run with the provided directory (or no args for current directory)
-bash "$PLUGIN_SCRIPT" <token> [directory]
+bash "$PLUGIN_SCRIPT" [directory]
 ```

-Replace `<token>` and `[directory]` with the actual values from the user's command.
+The script uses the `ANTHROPIC_API_KEY` environment variable for authentication.

 ## Examples

 **Index current directory:**
 ```
-User: /via-cc-plugin:index sk-1234567890
+User: /via-cc-plugin:index

 You: I'll index your current directory using the Via service.
-[Execute: Find and run index-repository.sh sk-1234567890]
+[Execute: Find and run index-repository.sh]
 ```

 **Index specific directory:**
 ```
-User: /via-cc-plugin:index sk-1234567890 ~/testing
+User: /via-cc-plugin:index ~/testing

 You: I'll index ~/testing using the Via service.
-[Execute: Find and run index-repository.sh sk-1234567890 ~/testing]
+[Execute: Find and run index-repository.sh ~/testing]
 ```

 ## Error Handling

-If the user doesn't provide a token:
+If the `ANTHROPIC_API_KEY` environment variable is not set:
 ```
-User: /via-cc-plugin:index

-You: The index command requires your Via API authentication token.

-Example: /via-cc-plugin:index sk-your-token
-Example with directory: /via-cc-plugin:index sk-your-token ~/testing
+The script will return an error message indicating the environment variable is required.
+Make sure users have set: export ANTHROPIC_API_KEY="sk-your-via-key"
 ```

 ## Notes